Maitland, West Virginia

 Maitland is an unincorporated community in McDowell County, West Virginia, United States.
 Maitland is located on U.S. Route 52, 2 mi east of Welch.

+The elevation of Maitland is approximately 1,328 to 1,330 feet above sea level.

+In the early 2000s (2001–2002), Maitland experienced severe flooding along the Elkhorn River, which resulted in the destruction of more than half of the community and the removal of several homes.

 History

 Maitland was named by a mine official for unknown reasons.